'A War Zone': Channel Rallies Around Helene Survivors as Hurricane Milton Lands

 OSORIOartist/Shutterstock

-Local communities in the Southeast linking arms recover from one of the most destructive hurricanes in U.S. history, even as another massive hurricane encroaches on Florida.
+Local communities in the Southeast are linking arms to recover from one of the most destructive hurricanes in U.S. history, even as another massive hurricane encroaches on Florida.

 Hurricane Helene struck the mainland U.S. last week and carved out a corridor of damage and death as it moved north.
 The death toll has surpassed 230 lives, with at least 117 coming from North Carolina and at least 48 in South Carolina.
 Other people remain stranded by flooding in remote, mountainous areas.
 Members of the channel community say they have witnessed mass property damage due to flooding.